Machu Picchu 323 articles

 How is the low season in Machu Picchu?

-A series of changes began in June 2024.
-Among these changes, the high and regular seasons were made official.
-The low or regular season will start from October 16 to May 31.
-As always the low or regular season will have its own characteristics in this blog we will learn more about how to visit Machu Picchu the wonder of the world.
+When you buy your tickets to visit Machu Picchu you will notice that there are two seasons, high and regular.
+The low or regular season will start from November 3rd until June 18th.
+As always the low or regular season will have its own characteristics, in this blog we will learn more about how it is to visit Machu Picchu the wonder of the world at that time.

 Tourists in Machu Picchu in the low season